rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-08-03-Codeaholics-the-first-hangover.md

 On 1st of July they organized their first event at Open Labs Hackerspace at 6pm.
 A lot of participants attended and they were really interested on this scholarship and eager to learn more on how to apply for the next round of RGSoC.
 They also had a short video call just to say Hello to their amazing team, kudos to Laura and Jan for joining the video call.
 After the introduction to the program and the video call, they had a small party with the participants, that made the atmosphere more friendly and enjoyable.

 ![image](/img/blog/2017/codeaholics_OL.jpg)
 <div class="image-credits">Codeaholics during kick off event at Open Labs.
-Photo: Anxhelo Lushka, Creative Commons Attribution-Share Alike 4.0 International.<div>
+Photo: Anxhelo Lushka, Creative Commons Attribution-Share Alike 4.0 International.</div>

 By the way, do you know the great news from their [municipality of Tirana](https://nextcloud.com/blog/the-capital-of-albania-moves-to-nextcloud/)?
 The Municipality of Tirana, the biggest municipality in the country serving over 800,000 citizens, goes free open source by using Nextcloud!
 An important contributor in raising the public awareness on the importance of free open source culture in general and the public administration embracing it in particular, has been the local community of the Open Labs Hackerspace where Xheni and Jona are involved.